aleen42/PersonalWiki/Programming/JavaScript/high_performance/data_access/data_access.md

 #### Identifier Resolution Performance

 Consequently, **local variables are always the fastest to access inside of a function, whereas global variables will generally be the slowest**.
 As the depth grows, the time of this process will grow as well.

+So, it's advisable to use local variables whenever possible to improve performance in browsers without optimizing JavaScript engines.